Bright Ideas Grant Program

 Blue Ridge Electric supports education of our youth and our schools through a variety of scholarships, grants and learning opportunities.
 Each September, Blue Ridge Electric seeks applications from area educators and principals serving grades K-12 in public schools.
 Bright Ideas grants provide educators with funding of up to $1,500 per grant for innovative classroom projects that benefit students and would not otherwise be covered by the school budget.
 Bright Ideas has financed a variety of hands-on projects, including activities in music, art, history, language, reading, science, math, and information technology.
 Proposals can come from any area of the curriculum.
 Projects must directly benefit students, provide ongoing benefits, and use innovative teaching methods.

 Applications and full details of the Bright Ideas program can be found at ncbrightideas.com.
-All applications must be submitted online at the Web site above.
+All applications must be submitted online at the website above.
 For more information, please contact Grey Scheer, director of community relations, or visit ncbrightideas.com.
-Here you will be able to see sample applications, apply on line and get the answer to most any question you may have about your "bright idea.”
-(Note: online applications will not be accepted until April 1, 2014 through September 30, 2014.)
+Here you will be able to see sample applications, apply online and get the answer to most any question you may have about your "bright idea.”
+(Note: online applications will be accepted April 1 through September 15.)

-For the 2013 school year, Blue Ridge Electric received 59 Bright Ideas grant applications from schools in its service territory in Caldwell, Watauga, Ashe, Alleghany, Avery and Wilkes County.
-Funds totaling $20,696 were awarded directly to 23 classrooms and teachers to benefit thousands of area students, teachers, schools and communities.
+For the 2016 school year, Blue Ridge Electric received 87 Bright Ideas grant applications from schools in its service area of Caldwell, Watauga, Ashe, Alleghany, Avery and Wilkes counties.
+Funds totaling $21,307 were awarded directly to 24 classrooms and teachers to benefit thousands of area students, teachers, schools and communities.

 Blue Ridge Electric is part of several North Carolina electric cooperatives providing Bright Ideas grants.
 Together, we have provided over $9.1 million for North Carolina teachers and students.